elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 Protocols are a mechanism to achieve polymorphism in Elixir.
 Dispatching on a protocol is available to any data type as long as it implements the protocol.
 Let's see an example.

-In Elixir, we have two verbs for checking how many items there are in a data structure: `length` and `size`. `length` means the information must be computed.
+In Elixir, we have two idioms for checking how many items there are in a data structure: `length` and `size`. `length` means the information must be computed.
 For example, `length(list)` needs to traverse the whole list to calculate its length.
 On the other hand, `tuple_size(tuple)` and `byte_size(binary)` do not depend on the tuple and binary size as the size information is precomputed in the data structure.

 Even if we have type-specific functions for getting the size built into Elixir (such as `tuple_size/1`), we could implement a generic `Size` protocol that all data structures for which size is precomputed would implement.